desultory/ugrd/readme.md

 * Cryptsetup re-attempts and alternative unlock methods
   - Allows for late insertion of a smartcard
   - Can fail back to plain password entry
+* Auto-detection and validation of the root mount using `/proc/mounts`
+* Auto-detection and validation of the btrfs subvolume used for the root mount, if present.
+* Dynamic BTRFS subvolume selection at boot time.
 * Auto-detection of kernel modules using `lspci` and `lsmod`
-* Auto-detection of the root mount using `/proc/mounts`
-* Similar usage/arguments as Dracut
 * Reading the `root` and `rootflags` parameters from the kernel commandline
   - Falls back to host mount config if cmdline mount parameters fail
-* BTRFS subvolumes selection
 * Key entry over serial
 * Automatic CPIO generation (PyCPIO)
   - Device nodes are created within the CPIO only, so true root privileges are not required.
   - Hardlinks are automatically created for files with matching SHA256 hashes.
+* Similar usage/arguments as Dracut

 ## Design